quantcert/quantcert.github.io/contextualityDegree/README.md

 SOLVER

---solver sat: use a SAT solver to estimate the contextuality degree
+--solver sat: uses a SAT solver to estimate the contextuality degree (eventually gives the optimum)

+--solver heuristic: uses the heuristic method presented in [MSGHK24](#MSGHK24) to estimate the contextuality degree (faster, but no guarantee of finding the optimum)

 --solver retrieve: checks a solution from a solution code